A Mostly Local, Mostly Affordable, Foodish Holiday Gift Guide So You Can Eat (And Drink) Your 2020 Feelings

 If you want to support Southern California's restaurants, you can't go wrong with a gift card from your favorite spot.
 There's also LAist's eclectic, food-focused, Southern California-centric gift guide, which is filled with creative suggestions for a variety of budgets, tastes and personalities.

-While you can't go wrong with any of the picks on last year's list of essential cookbooks, here are a few new additions for Santa's list:
+While you can't go wrong with any of the picks on our list of essential cookbooks, here are a few new additions for Santa's list:

 Olive & Thyme: Everyday Meals Made Extraordinary